Lucas' Simpsons Hit & Run Map Builder > Tutorials > Map Building Tutorials > The Basics > Making a Basic Map

 Ground [Intersect].
-Once you've done that, your Outliner should look like this:
+Once you've done that, your Outliner should look something like this:

 By default, everything within any group that represents a Zone will become a Static Entity model in the map.
-In this case however, you use the
+In this case however, the

-File > Import and navigate to the "Components" folder next to the Model Builder's executable.
+File > Import and navigate to the "Components" folder next to the Map Builder's executable.
 From there import "Locator.skp" into your model.

-Now go to the Components panel and click the little house icon to bring up the list of components in the current model.
-If you imported it correctly, you should see "Locator" in this list.
+Now if you go to the Components panel and click the little house icon to bring up the list of components in the current model, you should see "Locator" in the list if you imported it correctly.